Bourkekev/ms1-music-school/README.md

 I found a way to close the navbar when an anchor point is clicked using jQuery on this [stackoverflow page](https://stackoverflow.com/questions/42401606/how-to-hide-collapsible-bootstrap-4-navbar-on-click).

+How to replace the Bootstrap dropdown caret icon from [stackoverflow](https://stackoverflow.com/questions/54396053/how-to-replace-bootstrap-dropdown-toggle-icon-with-another-default-icon)

 ### Content
 - The text for the Quotes section were taken from the [CMuse article ](https://www.cmuse.org/100-famous-and-inspirational-music-quotes/)
 -